Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking

 Fifth, the imputation performance on randomly missing values (MAR, MCAR) and non-randomly missing value types (MNAR) is substantially different.
 The imputation error is substantially higher on the MNAR type (Figure~\ref{fig:MNAR}) than on other types (MAR, MCAR) (Figures~\ref{fig:MAR},~\ref{fig:MCAR}).
-This is in line with the previous observation that data with not-at-random missing values are more challenging to impute correctly~\citep{Samad2022}.
-This finding is important because missing values in EHR data sets are often MNAR type.
-Therefore, state-of-the-art missing value imputation methods benchmarked on data with MCAR type may not provide equally superior accuracy on real-world data sets.
+This aligns with the previous observation that data with not-at-random missing values are more challenging to impute correctly~\citep{Samad2022}.
+This finding is important because missing values in EHR data do not appear randomly as the MCAR type.
+Therefore, state-of-the-art missing value imputation methods benchmarked on data with MCAR type may not demonstrate equally superior accuracy on real-world data.

 Sixth, the BRITS method generally yields the best imputation accuracy for the MNAR missing data type across varying missing rates.
-For the MCAR and MAR data types, BRITS also performs well on high missing rates ($>$ 50\%) on several data sets (DACMI, sepsis, hypotension).
+For the MCAR and MAR data types, BRITS also performs well on high missing rates ($>$50\%) on several data sets (DACMI, sepsis, hypotension).
 The TAME method performs better at high missing rates ($>$50\%) than at lower.
-In contrast, the CATSI method performs much better at lower missing rates ($<$ 50\%) than at higher missing rates.
+In contrast, the CATSI method performs much better at lower missing rates ($<$50\%) than higher ones.
 Therefore, the superiority of state-of-the-art time series data imputation methods, often evaluated on low missing rates, may not work equally well on real-world data with high missing rates.

-Lastly, our results show that better imputation accuracy yields a data set that generally achieves better classification accuracy.
-We find an unusual observation for the heartbeat data set that an imputed data set can yield better classification accuracy than the data set without missing values.
-In this case, the imputation method may have replaced redundant information with relevant ones in the context of other observed values, which may have helped improve the classification accuracy.
-It is noteworthy that the heartbeat data set includes time series signal data with highly correlated variables.
-This observation will require further investigation in the future.
+Finally, the effect of imputation on downstream patient classification tasks is mixed.
+For EHR data sets (sepsis, hypotension), three deep imputation methods (CATSI, TAME, and DETROIT) generally yield statistically better classification results than other baseline methods, including MICE and no imputation strategies.
+Similar statistical significance is not observed for heartbeat sensor signal data.
+However, sensor signal data consistently reveal an unusual observation that imputed data sets can yield better classification accuracy than those without missing values.
+We attribute this observation to the redundant frequency and noise components in sensor data that may be filtered out due to the removal and imputation of signal values.
+Therefore, the data removal and imputation process can help improve the quality of sensor signals for downstream classification tasks.